lisper99/clfs/README.md

 ```

 This implementation can be called from within a sandbox because it uses
 only `clfs` functions for file access.
-It does not require any further
-change because it does not do any reading or writing.

 Functions `read-contents` and `write-converted` are the problematic
 cases because they manipulate file contents.
 Using `clfs` function